2019 Super Bowl car ads: Winners and losers

 While Super Bowl LIII reestablished Bill Belichick, Tom Brady, and the New England Patriots as kings of the hill (for the sixth time), we zeroed in on the car commercials, because, well, cars.
 Sure, we understand that it isn’t easy to create an ad that nails it, especially on a big stage like the Super Bowl.
 Whether you go for laughs, tears, thrills, or social messaging, you can’t please everyone.
 But when you’re paying more than $5 million for a 30-second spot, you should probably try to please most of them, right?

-AUDI — Walking through a serene wheat field towards a distant farmhouse, a young man is warmly greeted by his grandfather, who takes him into the barn and uncovers a sweet-looking sports car—an Audi E-Tron.
-“What are you waiting for?” the grandfather urges, but before he can drive off into the white light he is rudely brought back to reality by a co-worker, who saves him from choking on a cashew.
+Walking through a serene wheat field towards a distant farmhouse, a young man is warmly greeted by his grandfather, who takes him into the barn and uncovers a sweet-looking sports car—an Audi E-Tron.
+“What are you waiting for?” the grandfather urges, but before he can drive off into the white light he is rudely brought back to reality (back to life, as it turns out) by a co-worker, who saves him from choking on a cashew.
 She assures him, “You’re one lucky man,” but judging from the look on his face he doesn’t feel like it.
 Good news from Audi: “A thrilling future awaits.
 On earth.”
 Nailed it.

-DODGE SRT HELLCAT — Predictable, yes.
+Predictable, yes.
 Fun, hell yes!
-In exactly the invigorating, action-packed commercial you’d expect for Dodge’s Hellcats, there are lots of smoking tires and power slides in this ad, and Charlie Daniels’ rabble-rousing classic The Devil Went Down to Georgia provides the perfect musical backdrop.
+In exactly the invigorating, action-packed commercial you’d expect for a Dodge Hellcat, there are lots of smoking tires and power slides in this ad, and Charlie Daniels’ rabble-rousing classic The Devil Went Down to Georgia provides the perfect musical backdrop.

 CROSSOVERS FOR TWO

-RAM — Predictable, yes.
-Fun, no. The exact opposite of the Hellcat ad: A little cheesy with a punchline that didn’t deliver.
+The exact opposite of the Hellcat ad.
+Predictable, yes.
+Fun, no. A little cheesy with a punchline that didn’t deliver.

-JEEP GLADIATOR — NOOOOOOOOOOO!
+NOOOOOOOOOOO!
 Don’t crush that classic Jeep Gladiator!!
 Are you out of your mind?!
 We cringed with every shattered window and creaking piece of metal.
 But we see what you did there, Jeep.
 You miraculously turned that crushed scrap heap into the new and improved Gladiator.
 Neat effect.
 But it won’t bring back the classic.
 And that makes us sad—or worse, mad.
-It feels a lot like the time a female clothing designer crushed a Porsche in order to sell some new threads.
+It feels a lot like the time a female clothing designer crushed a Porsche to help sell new threads.
 We hated that so much that we made our own rebuttal video.

-EXPENSIFY — True, not an automaker.
+True, not an automaker.
 But what was that ice car that 2 Chainz was driving?
 A Ferrari 308 kit car, maybe?
-We may need that thing to escape the crazy RoboChild, even if it melts soon after.
+We may need that thing to escape the crazy Turbo Tax RoboChild, even if it melts soon after.